Skip to Content

 But this is indeed a very niche and rare tradition in small remote poor villages and towns outside of Barranquilla and Cartagena.
 To these people, it is considered a rite of passage for young boys to have sex with donkeys, to prepare them for sexual maturity for when they marry.
 They also say it will increase your dick size.

-This tradition also shows how extreme the machismo culture can get: another reason these young boys are encouraged to have intercourse with donkeys is because they are told it will prevent them from becoming homosexual!
+This tradition also shows how extreme the machismo culture can get: another reason these young boys are encouraged to have intercourse with donkeys is that they are told it will prevent them from becoming homosexual!

 This is, of course, a practice that is heavily looked down on by all Colombians!
 The Vice Guide produced this strangely fascinating and quite disturbing YouTube video about it: